Robert McLachlan (mathematician): Research

 McLachlan is a world leader in the field of geometric integration, a technique for the reliable simulation of large-scale complex systems, and in particular the use of symplectic techniques in the numerical analysis of differential equations.
 This field, which McLachlan helped found in the 1990s, builds into its approach the underlying geometric structure of data sets.
 Because it allows the simulation of large systems, it has the potential for solving practical problems in fields as disparate as the structure of liquids, climate cycles, the motion of the solar system, particles in circular accelerators, chaos in dynamical systems, and weather forecasting.
 For example, during Hurricane Sandy in 2012, the European Centre for Medium-Range Weather Forecasts, using geometric integration models, correctly predicted the hurricane would suddenly turn 90 degrees towards New York six days in advance.
 McLachlan's methods have been used in computational science to examine a possible celestial origin of the ice ages, biological models, and the dynamics of flexible structures.
-His research contributed to a simulation of the solar system simulation that revised the dates of geophysical epochs by millions of years.
+His research contributed to a solar system simulation that revised the dates of geophysical epochs by millions of years.
 Although his work in geometric numerical integration has a wide range of real-world applications, he considers himself a pure mathematician.